-Figure 6: Viewing and managing dependencies, vulnerabilities, and OSS licenses in use across your enterprise.
+Figure 6: Viewing and managing dependencies, vulnerabilities, and OSS licenses

+This at-a-glance dashboard provides an excellent snapshot not only of identified security advisories but also of the distribution of licenses related to dependencies in use across your enterprise.
 OSS license usage can be particularly risky, especially if you manage proprietary code.
 Some more restrictive open source licenses, such as GPL and LGPL, can potentially leave your source code vulnerable to forced publication.
 Open source components require finding a unified way to determine where you may be out of compliance and may wish to find other alternatives for the packages being pulled in with those licenses.